stefanbylund/zxnext_level9/compilation/games.md

 Dungeon Adventure completes the Jewels of Darkness trilogy.
 The Demon Lord has been defeated and his Dark Tower cast down.
 But its dungeons remain, filled with hoarded treasure and magic.
 There are just two snags.
-Other creatures want the loot, as well, and many guardians remain: skeletons, carnivorous jellies, black balls etc. Even an orc or two.
+Other creatures want the loot as well, and many guardians remain: skeletons, carnivorous jellies, black balls etc. Even an orc or two.
 Success will not come easily!

 * Year: 1986 (1982)